vvenla/trumponator/files/Report.md

 ### Granger causality test

 Granger Causality (GC) is a probabilistic approach for determining if information about past of one variable can explain another and it is based on aversion of the probabilistic theory of causality.
-A time-series Y (stock market daily changes) can be written as an autoregressive process in which the past values of Y are able to explain (in part) the current value of Y:
+A time-series Y (stock market daily changes) can be written as an autoregressive process in which the past values of Y are able to explain (in part) the current value of Y.

+![alt text](https://github.com/vvenla/trumponator/raw/master/files/pictures/math1.PNG)

 Consider another variable X (tweets TF_IDF scores) which has past values as well.
 If the past values of X help improve the prediction of current values of Y beyond what we get with past values of Y alone, then X is said to Granger Cause Y. The test is under taken as:

-![alt text](https://github.com/vvenla/trumponator/raw/master/files/pictures/math1.PNG)
+![alt text](https://github.com/vvenla/trumponator/raw/master/files/pictures/math2.PNG)

 The test is an F-test on all being jointly equal to zero for all values of J. If you reject the null hypothesis then X is said to Granger Cause Y.

-![alt text](https://github.com/vvenla/trumponator/raw/master/files/pictures/math2.PNG)